School Religious Studies Trip to New York

 No trip to New York would be complete without a visit to the Statue of Liberty; the city’s iconic symbol.
 A choice of tours are available: the observatory tour will take you to the top of the pedestal, at the base of Liberty herself and give you the chance to look up into the statue.

 The Museum of Chinese in the Americas (MoCA) is the first museum of its kind dedicated to reclaiming, preserving, and interpreting the history and culture of the Chinese and their descendants in the Western Hemisphere.
 It was founded in 1980 as the New York Chinatown History Project.
-However after several name chages, in 1995 it was renamed the Museum of Chinese in the Americas.
-People of all back...
+People of all backgrounds are able to explore the diversity and complexity of Chinese history and culture, while ga...

-School children come with stereotypes and leave with a new and vital perspective as their classes walk and talk in the neighborhood.
-In addition your tour will include a captivating and warm introduction by a friendly Chassidic Jew, and a visit to an impressive and moving Chassidic Synagogue.
-You will see a Scribe writing an actual Torah Scroll with quill and feather, and experience the awesome hi...
+Students come with stereotypes and leave with a new and vital perspective as they walk and talk in the neighborhood.
+Your tour will include a captivating and warm introduction by a friendly Chassidic Jew, and a visit to an impressive and moving Chassidic Synagogue.
+You will see a Scribe writing an actual Torah Scroll with quill and feather, and experience the awesome history of a Chassidic Library...

-Whilst Saint Patrick’s Cathedral was opened in 1879, it was over 150 years ago that Archbishop John Hughes announced his inspired ambition to build the “new” Saint Patrick’s Cathedral.
+Whilst Saint Patrick’s Cathedral opened in 1879, it was over 150 years ago that Archbishop John Hughes announced his inspired ambition to build the “new” Saint Patrick’s Cathedral.
 It is the seat of the archbishop of the Roman Catholic Archdiocese of New York.
-The cathedral is decorated in a neo-gothic-style and is located on the east side of Fifth Avenue between 50th and 51st streets in midto...
+The cathedral is decorated in a neo-gothic-style and is located on the east side of Fifth Avenue between 50th ...

 The Tenement Museum demonstrates the experiences of a variety of immigrants and migrants who lived in the Lower East Side of Manhattan.
 Visitors can see carefully restored apartments and learn about the lives of its past residents such as the German Jewish Gumpertz family from 1870 who lived through the Great Panic of 1874, or the Levine family from Poland who ran a garment business out of their a...